Clone town: Controversy

 The NEF report also notes that the creation of chain stores and supermarkets has been in part a response to the consolidation of retail land ownership in the UK.
 Retailers are forced to consolidate to have any leverage over landlords that have already consolidated.

 Other commentators have raised concerns regarding the loss of "sociability" offered by traditional shopping: "the demise of the small shop would mean that people will not just be disadvantaged in their role as consumers but also as members of communities – the erosion of small shops is viewed as the erosion of the 'social glue' that binds communities together, entrenching social exclusion in the UK".

 Examples

 The 2005 survey rated Exeter as the worst example of a clone town in the UK, with only a single independent store in the city's high street and less diversity (in terms of different categories of shop) than any other town surveyed.
 As of 2019, this final independent shop has closed.

 Other extreme clone towns in England include Stafford, Middlesbrough, Weston-super-Mare and Winchester.
-Although not included in the NEF survey, many provincial towns in Scotland are considered to have similar characteristics.